moriaean/ECE2112/README.md

 * **Objective:** Combine a first name and last name into a single standardized username format (`firstname.lastname`) in lowercase with all internal spaces removed.
 * **Implementation Strategy:**
   1. Applied the `.lower()` method to both input strings to ensure lowercase consistency.
-  2. Applied `.replace(" ", "")` to strip any existing whitespace within multi-word names.
+  2. Applied `.replace(" ", "")` to strip any existing whitespace within multi-first names.
-  3. Formatted the final output using string concatenation or f-strings joined by a period (`.`).
+  3. Formatted the final output using string concatenation joined by a period (`.`).
 * **Example Output:** `make_username("Ana Maria", "De Leon")` $\rightarrow$ `"anamaria.deleon"`

 ---